hhanh00/offlinesig/README.md

 Other currencies can easily be added but I don't have any of them to test with.

 ## seed
-Create a new wallet and return the master mnemonic words
+Create a new wallet and return the master mnemonic words.
+The currency is ignored but required for consistency with the other commands.
 ```
 bin\offlinesig BTC seed

 Entropy seed = 01d89da8983ee15d01668b9dfb429a54
 achieve shaft health corn unlock purse airport sphere over sure pledge practice
 ```
 The entropy seed and the mnemonic words are equivalent.
 Passing the entropy seed as a parameter outputs the mnemonic words again.
+This lets you use an external source of entropy if you prefer.

 ```
 bin\offlinesig BTC seed 01d89da8983ee15d01668b9dfb429a54